anasander/anasander/README.md

 ### Hello, I'm Ana! 👋

+- 👩‍💻 Working full-time as a Web Designer at Tindin;
 - 📝 Learning: TypeScript on Origamid!;
 - 🐱 My cat's name: Mia.
 She's the most beautiful creature in the entire world;
 - 💻 Working as a Web Designer;